-Treat the hair loss of a young woman, helping her gain the confidence to complete a job search
+Treat the hair loss of a young woman, helping her gain the confidence to search for a job.

-Gaining the expertise to provide this level of care takes many years of schooling.
-Learn more about dermatologists and the life-changing care they provide to patients.
+Gaining the expertise to provide this level of care takes many years of education.

 What training does a dermatologist have?

-No one has completed more training than dermatologists to address concerns with your skin, hair, and nails.
+When it comes to diagnosing and treating conditions that affect the skin, hair, and nails, no one has completed more training than a board-certified dermatologist.
 Before they can begin practicing, dermatologists receive more than a decade of training, including: